OFFICIAL STORM RECOVERY HELP & NEWS FROM TOWN OF BANNER ELK

 County residents with needs should call the Avery County Hotline at 828-733-8273.

-This nonprofit Foodbank serves residents in Avery County.
-They distribute groceries weekly (Fridays) at their center in Newland.
+Feeding Avery Families distributes groceries weekly (Fridays) at their center in Newland.
 Read more.

 RAM’s Rack Thrift Shop